yochaigal/cairn/cairn-srd.md

 - A torch (one slot)
 - 3d6 gold pieces

-Roll on the **Starting Gear** tables to determine your PC's armor, weapons, tools, and equipment.
-If indicated, roll on the [**Spellbooks**](#spellbooks-d100) table with a d100 (or roll 2d10, using one die as the ones place,and one as the tens place).
+Roll once on each of the **Starting Gear** tables to determine your PC's armor, weapons, tools, and equipment.
+If indicated, roll on the [**Spellbooks**](#spellbooks-d100) table with a d100 (or roll 2d10, using one die as the ones place, and the other as the tens place).
+Pick only one item for each result.

 See the **Equipment List** for related armor, damage, and slot values.
 Smaller items can sometimes be bundled together into one slot.